-Gaining qualified traffic to your website is only half the journey.
-The other, most important half, is transforming that traffic into paying customers — compelling users to buy via website conversion optimization.
+Getting qualified traffic to your website is only half the battle.
+The other, most important half, is transforming that traffic into paying customers once they get there — compelling users to buy via website conversion optimization.

-There’s a myriad of crimes against conversion that appear across the web, from small-budget sites to even the most-trafficked.
-They destroy profitability and only repel visitors.
-Are you guilty of making these dreadful errors?
+There’s a myriad of crimes against conversion that appear across the web, on small-budget sites to even the most-trafficked.
+These are the worst offenders that destroy profitability and repel visitors.

 #1: Awful Words and Phrases

 Words matter.
 It only takes a few seconds for visitors to make their mind up about your brand.
 Those moments mean the difference between exit and conversion.

 If you’re scattering meaningless and sometimes awfully negative words throughout your website — you can kiss any chance of sales goodbye.

 Visitors scan before they read.
 Numerous studies have found the most subtle of variations in text can actually have huge psychological impact.
 When the variations are positively focused, they lead to improved conversion rates.

 However, if you are using these vague, “scammy,” dull, and/or pessimistic words or phrases in your sales copy — replace them immediately!